Food Sensitivities And Autoimmune

 Navigating food sensitivities when you have an autoimmune or inflammatory condition

 Living and working around food allergies or sensitivities doesn't have to be limiting.
-Many of my clients panic when we look at food sensitivity test results that look like a street light of red, yellow and green, but once they realize, "hey, there are lots of great things I can eat," and I give them tools to cope using my Reality Based Meal Planning Method ... they start to FEEL BETTER.
+Many of my clients panic when we look at food sensitivity test results that look like a Christmas tree of red, yellow and green responses, but once they realize, "hey, there are lots of great things I can eat," and I give them tools to cope using my Reality Based Meal Planning Method ... they start to FEEL BETTER while enjoying what they're eating.